-Accordingly, when Aristide was re-elected with 91.7% of the votes in December 2000, the opposition became explicitly anti-democratic: grouped under the banner of the Democratic summer 1995, just over 30% turned out to Convergence, they proceeded to sabotage what remained of Haitian democracy.
+Accordingly, when Aristide was re-elected with 91.7% of the votes in December 2000, the opposition became explicitly anti-democratic: grouped under the banner of the Democratic remained of Haitian democracy.

 Unable to tear up, burn or throw away the ballots cast by the people in 2000 (tactics that would become standard practice in 2010/11 and again in 2015), they formed a 'parallel government' and did everything they could to prevent Aristide's administration from implementing any of its policies (although it is not islature and 17 out of 27 Senate seats; René clear, in truth, exactly what those 'policies' might have been).